sam-mahdi/Peaklist_Assignment_Library/APS/Code_Breakdown/APS_Code.md

-Using SAVUS, the sparta file and peaklist file are now the proper format.
+Using AVS, the sparta file and peaklist file are now the proper format.
 Both have 6 atoms for each amino acid, and are the same size.

 There are a variety of ways to calculate the rmsd.